srsran/srsRAN_Project_docs/docs/source/tutorials/source/near-rt-ric/source/index.rst

    sudo ip netns add ue1

 Next, we start srsUE.
-This is also done directly from within the build folder, with the config file in the same location:
+This is also done directly from within the build folder (i.e., ``/srsRAN_4G/build/srsue/``), with the config file in the same location:

 .. code-block:: bash